mrocklin/blog/_posts/work/2018-05-22-beyond-numpy.md

 The full time developers hired under this funding have just started though, and it's not clear how much of a priority this work is for them at first.

+For what it's worth I'd prefer to see this Numpy protocol solution take hold.

 Final Thoughts
 --------------